 While Dubai has plenty of intriguing cuisines on offer, from Pakistani and Peruvian to Ethiopian and Iranian, it's always been a little trickier to find authentic Emirati fare in the city.
 Traditionally, these dishes have just been served in homes or at major celebrations, but that's finally starting to change as a decent selection of Emirati restaurants crop up across town.

-Food is served in the majlis at the Sheikh Mohammed Centre for Cultural Understanding © Glen Pearson
+Emirati food is served in the majlis at the Sheikh Mohammed Centre for Cultural Understanding © Glen Pearson / Lonely Planet

 So what exactly is Emirati cuisine?
-Hearty meat dishes born in the desert and seafood from the Arabian Peninsula, usually served with flatbread and rice.
+Expect hearty meat dishes born in the desert and seafood from the Arabian Peninsula, usually served with flatbread and rice.
 Bezar, a blend of roasted and ground spices including coriander, cumin, turmeric and cinnamon, is added to practically everything, while centuries-old trading partners such as Iran and India have also left their mark on the cuisine.
 Many of the newer restaurants aren't just sticking to a traditional menu though: camel sliders and chicken tikka-stuffed breads are just a couple of the unexpected Emirati-fusion treats on offer.
-Here’s where to get your fill.
+Here’s where to get your fill in Dubai.

 Contemporary cooking at Aseelah